DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
     - 🍀**Intrusion Detection System (IDS)**: a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures.
 It provides only 📝_passive_ responses, such as alerting administrators to a suspected attack
         - an IDS is intended as part of a defense-in-depth security plan
-        - Anomaly-based intrusion detection systems may identify a zero-day vulnerability because it deviates from normal patterns of activity.
+        - 🍏Anomaly-based intrusion detection systems may identify a zero-day vulnerability because it deviates from normal patterns of activity.
+An anomaly-based IDS requires a 📝baseline, and it then monitors traffic for any anomalies or changes when compared to the baseline.
+It's also called 📝behavior based and 📝heuristics based.
+        - 🍏Pattern-based detection (also known as 📝knowledge-based detection and 📝signature-based detection) uses known signatures to detect attacks.
             - 🍊**Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
 A drawback is that attackers can discover and disable them.
 HIDS may be able to detect unauthorized processes running on a system.
 Host-based IDSs have some difficulty with detecting and tracking down DoS attacks.
             - 🍊**Network-­based IDS (NIDS)** can monitor activity on a network, and an NIDS isn’t as visible to attackers.
 They may  not notice rogue processes.
 Network-based IDSs are usually able to detect the initiation of an attack or the ongoing attempts to perpetrate an attack (including denial of service, or DoS).
 They are, however, unable to provide information about whether an attack was successful or which specific systems, user accounts, files, or applications were affected.
     - 🍀**Intrusion Prevention Systems (IPS)**: a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)